Perfect for pairing with other programs.

 Housing & Meals

 While in Prague, students reside in apartments in popular neighborhoods with fellow CIEE participants and a CIEE Flat Buddy—a Charles University student who helps CIEE students adjust to student life in Prague.
 Students share double rooms and kitchen and bathroom facilities.
-Meals and Internet service are not included and are the responsibility of the student during Session II.
+Meals are not included.
 Students can purchase food supplies and prepare meals in the apartment kitchens.
-They may also be able to arrange Internet service for an additional fee in cooperation with their Flat Buddy.

 Apartments are located throughout Prague and commuting times and distances vary.
 It’s important for students to be aware that commuting is part of daily life in Prague, and the location of most apartments requires daily use of public transportation.
 It is common for the student commute, including public transportation and walking, to take up to 35 minutes one way.
 A transportation pass is included in the program fees.